junaidi-shumaz/SpyAgent/README.md

 1.DELETE:
 This can be used to delete the agent from the list and the database 2.PROFILE INFORMATION
-This will help to get the entire profile of the agent.It contains few more features Calling ,texting,location detector, website.
+This will help to get the entire profile info of the agent, It contains few more features like- Calling ,Texting, Location Service & Website.
 3.MISSION
 This is used to assign a mission to the individual agent
 # SMS
-With this the user can easily communicate with the agents.Can forward a text message to the agent or any media files.if he clicks on the sms and types a message then  it will be directly forwarded to the agent through the telephone number he has provided in his profile.
+User can easily communicate with the agents, Can forward a text message to the agent or any media files.

 # TELECOMMUNICATION
 Communicating with the agents using telecom services like calling, texting.
 # BROWSER